hftf/roirpt/jeff-phrasing/README2.md

-In a system, practically any code that gets the job done will do; an engine, however, is a backbone layer and allows for tweaking individual modules that live apart in the source code (key mappings are independent of conjugation data, for example) with the expectation that changing one part won’t break anything else.
+In a system, practically any code that gets the job done will do; an engine, however, is a backbone layer and allows for tweaking individual modules that live apart in the source code (for example, key mappings are independent of conjugation data, which are decoupled from grammatical rules and the lookup algorithm), with the expectation that changing one part won’t break anything else.

 The distinction is not a concrete one, so it is really more about progress in relative terms,